shawn-nyk/tp/docs/DeveloperGuide.md

 1. Switching tabs

-   1. Prerequisties: Assuming you are on the company tab.
+   1. Prerequisites: Assuming you are on the company tab.

    1. Test case: `switch com` <br>
    Expected: A message will be displayed in the result display to inform you that you are already on the company tab.